mamedev/mame/docs/source/techspecs/device_memory_interface.rst

 The **has_configured_map** method allows to test in the **memory_space_config** method whether an **address_map** has been associated with a given space.
-That allows to implement optional memory spaces, such as AS_DECRYPTED_OPCODES in certain cpu cores.
+That allows to implement optional memory spaces, such as AS_OPCODES in certain cpu cores.
 The parameterless version tests for AS_PROGRAM/AS_0.

 3. Associating maps to spaces